RedWirePlatinumTwo/RedWiresMinecraftMod/README.md

 # What does this mod have?

 #Weapons
--Lava Bow (Combine a Bow and a lava bucket with a smithing table, Put 3 lava buckets on the top row and 3 arrows on the mid row to craft arrows with a crafting table)
+1. Lava Bow (Combine a Bow and a lava bucket with a smithing table, Put 3 lava buckets on the top row and 3 arrows on the mid row to craft arrows with a crafting table)

--Water Bow (Same as Lava Bow, but with Water Buckets) -Exploding Bow (Combine a Bow and a TNT block with a Smithing table, Combine an arrow and a TNT block to get the arrows) -Block-Placing bow (The block placed is based on the last slot of your hotbar, to craft it, you smith a bow and a Dispenser (currently don't know what would be a good recipe for getting a block placing bow)
+2. Water Bow (Same as Lava Bow, but with Water Buckets)
+3. Exploding Bow (Combine a Bow and a TNT block with a Smithing table, Combine an arrow and a TNT block to get the arrows)
+4. Block-Placing bow (The block placed is based on the last slot of your hotbar, to craft it, you smith a bow and a Dispenser (currently don't know what would be a good recipe for getting a block placing bow)
--Real Knife (Unobtainable in Survival, deals 99 damage)
+5. Real Knife (Unobtainable in Survival, deals 99 damage)

 # Foods
--Cooked Egg
+1. Cooked Egg
--Cooked Cactus (Green Dye is instead crafted like every other dye)
+2. Cooked Cactus (Green Dye is instead crafted like every other dye)

 # Shitpost stuff
 -Baguette (haha funny long bread, combinable with 2 breads and heals twice as much, as you'd probably expect)